telerik/maui-docs/controls/datagrid/columns/nested-properties.md

 # .NET MAUI DataGrid Nested Properties Support

-[Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) provides support for nested properties - this allows binding of complex objects to the grid columns.
+The [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) provides support for nested properties - this allows binding of complex objects to the grid columns.

 In addition, the DataGrid control provides the following property:
 * `ListenForNestedPropertyChange` (`bool`): Allows the DataGrid to listen for changes in the nested properties' values.
 The default value is `false`.